OpenConext-Attic/OpenConext-oidc/README.md

 ## Trusted Proxy

-OpenConext-OIDC is a proxy for SP's that want to use OpenConnect ID instead of SAML to provide their Service to the federation memebers.
+OpenConext-OIDC is a proxy for SP's that want to use OpenConnect ID instead of SAML to provide their Service to the federation members.
 Therefore the WAYF and ARP must be scoped for the requesting SP (and not this OIDC SP).
 This works if OpenConext-OIDC is marked as a trusted proxy in SR and the signing certificate (e.g. sp.public.certificate) in added to the certData metadata field in SR.

-We link SPs and OIDC Clients by name: the entityId of the SP equals the clientId of the client where we replace all ":" characters with the "@" character.
+## Damn

+We link SPs and OIDC Clients by the SP entity-id and the client name.
+The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a client password and Basic authentication does not support ':' in the username.
+We therefore substitute each "@" in the SP entity-id with a "@@" and each ":" with a "@".
+The algorithm needs to be revertible, because the SP entity is 'saved' during SAML request in the relay state of the AuthN request.

 See [ServiceProviderTranslationService](oidc-server/src/main/java/oidc/saml/ServiceProviderTranslationService.java)